-In a competitive business environment, having a Master’s degree can lead to higher-level positions, more responsibility, and greater earning potential.
-The 4+1 Program at the GW School of Business (GWSB) allows students to complete both a Bachelor's and a Master's degree in five years.
-Students share nine specific credit hours between their undergraduate and graduate degrees (with the exception of the Master of Accountancy program, in which six credits may be shared).
+In a competitive business environment, having a Master’s degree can lead to higher-level positions, more responsibility and greater earning potential.
+The 4+1 Program (also known as the Combined Degree Program) at the GW School of Business (GWSB) allows students in most cases to complete both a Bachelor's and a Master's degree in five years.
+Students share nine specific credit hours between their undergraduate and graduate degrees (with the exception of the Master of Accountancy program, which operates differently — please speak with the program manager for more information).
 Learn more about the program, view curriculum requirements, and get contact information for each program option.

 4+1 Program Options